-5.3 Overall Observations
+5.4 Overall Observations

-It is surprisingly apparent among Algorithms 2, 3, 4, 5 that bounded sub-optimal Algorithm 5 is the worst empirical performer under both measures.
-Algorithm 4 affords the best algorithm advantage in terms of number of moles required, whereas Algorithm 3 is an order of magnitude faster, running in only a few seconds in every case.
+It is surprisingly apparent among Algorithms 2, 3, 4, 5, 6 that bounded sub-optimal Algorithm 5 is the worst empirical performer under both measures.
+Algorithms 4, 6 afford the best algorithm advantage in terms of number of moles required, whereas Algorithm 3 is an order of magnitude faster, running in only a few seconds in every case.
 Interestingly, among the protrusions-based grid search algorithms, despite the fact that Algorithm 3 has no completeness guarantees, it is generally faster than Algorithm 2 and inserts a similar number of moles, indicating that randomization plays a beneficial role in improving speed without negatively affecting performance (in terms of algorithm advantage).
-In fact, it is only similar to Algorithm 2 in run time at large r{min} : r ratios and low $|\mathcal{B}{\varnothing}(\mathcal{P})|$, where randomization does not provide as much advantage.
+In fact, it is only similar to Algorithm 2 in run time at large $r{min} : r$ ratios and low $|\mathcal{B}{\emptyset}(\mathcal{P})|$, where randomization does not provide as much advantage.
+Algorithm 6 is able to achieve similar best performance using higher speeds than Algorithm 4; in fact, its speeds quickly approach that of 2.
+Admittedly, Algorithm 7 has low utility as it is even empirically worse in performance than bounded-suboptimal Algorithm 5.